 What if a divorce case has already been filed?
 Can a case still be handled collaboratively?

 Yes.
 Because the concept of collaborative divorce is new, it is up to divorce lawyers to educate judges about the concept.
 It a case has already been filed, it is critical that judges “back-off” from management of a collaborative divorce case.
 For example, the process will only work when the court is willing not to set artificial deadlines for such things as discovery cut-off, pretrial conference dates, and the like.
 In a collaborative divorce there is a much greater emphasis on the responsibility of the parties and their attorneys to “move” their divorce case.
-However, the recent Supreme Court Rule 900 series of custody rules may create a conflict if a case is being handled collaboratively.
-For this reason, collaborative participants often agree that it is best to collaborate without the filing of a divorce petition.
-In fact, the new Supreme Court Rules have extremely tight deadlines, which inevitably will create far higher costs for divorce in cases where custody issues are not
+However, the recent Supreme Court Rule 900 series of custody rules created a conflict if a case is being handled collaboratively.
+For this reason, collaborative participants had often agreed that it is best to collaborate without the filing of a divorce petition.
+Yet the law changed in January 1, 2018 when Illinois adopted the Illinois Collaborative Process Act.
+This Act allows for a divorce case to be filed yet it minimizes the costs after filing.
+The parties to an Illinois collaborative divorce first sign a “collaborative process participation agreement.”
+Then the parties file a notice of the agreement after it is signed.
+That filing serves as an application for stay of the proceeding.
+Assuming the court grants the request to stay the proceedings, essentially the only thing that the court can do is to provide a status report to the court.

 Can collaborative law be used in a case where my spouse is the sole owner of his own corporation?